CiscoDevNet/roomdevices-macros-samples/README.md

 2. Firmware CE9.2.1 or newer.
 3. Admin user access to endpoint

-## Usage
+## Getting Started
-1. Read the document [Working with Macros and In-room Controls](https://www.cisco.com/c/dam/en/us/td/docs/telepresence/endpoint/ce92/sx-mx-dx-room-kit-customization-guide-ce92.pdf) for an overview about In-Room Controls, Macros as well as step-by-step instructions on how to build and upload your code.
+1. Read the document [Working with Macros and In-room Controls](https://www.cisco.com/c/dam/en/us/td/docs/telepresence/endpoint/ce92/sx-mx-dx-room-kit-customization-guide-ce92.pdf) for a comprehensive introduction of In-Room Controls, Macros as well as step-by-step instructions on how to build and upload your code.
 2. Watch this video for a quick introduction of what In-Room Controls are: https://www.youtube.com/watch?v=7dw9zvvitp8

 ## Additional Information
 ##### XAPI